NSW has a diverse fishing and seafood industry.

 Seafood businesses that wish to export their fish and fish products can find information to meet their responsibilities from the Australian Department of Agriculture.

-The Minister for Primary Industries and the Food Authority consults with the industry via the Seafood industry Forum.
+The NSW Minister for Agriculture and the Food Authority consults with the industry via the Seafood industry Forum.